CardboardPowered/cardboard/README.md

 ## NMS Support
 We do support using Spigot's ``net.minecraft.server`` classes.
 Classes and Fields will automatically remap to their intermediary counterparts *(Including Reflection!)*
-However, the current system is far from perfect and is currently [being rewritten](https://github.com/cardboardpowered/ingot/)
+However, the current system is far from perfect and is currently being rewritten.

 # Progress
 There is a progress indicator in the Discord.
 Although, if you're not in the Discord: